Misdeclaration penalty: Discretion, reasonable excuse, and mitigation: Exclusions and general considerations for reasonable excuse

 There are no set rules as to the grade or location of the reviewing officer.
 However it is recommended that the reviewing officer should have had no connection with the original assessment and an SO grade should provide support in particularly complex cases.
-Cases should only be referred to the Central Policy Tax Administration Advice TAA) team, see VCP10721, where you wish to take action not covered by this guidance.
+Cases should only be referred to Tax Administration, Litigation and Advice (TALA), see VCP10140, where you wish to take action not covered by this guidance.

 You should always try to determine whether the excuse put forward by the trader shows that they have acted as a “reasonably conscientious businessman”.
 This concept was first defined by the past President of the VAT Tribunal, His Honour Judge Medd OBE QC in the appeals of Appropriate Technology (LON/90/1350X) and The Clean Car Company (LON/90/1381X).